Team-Resourceful/ResourcefulBeesDocs/docs/bee_data/color_data.md

 The primary and secondary layer textures are the textures used for coloring the bee.
 If you would like to use different gray-scaled textures then the custom texture files must be located in the `config\resourcefulbees\resources\assets\resourcefulbees\textures\entity` directory found in the mod pack's directory.

+!!! note
-*Note:* Sub-directories are supported as you will see in the example .json below
+	Sub-directories are supported as you will see in the example .json below

 ```json
 "primaryLayerTexture": "custom/alternative_primary_layer",